jason-donner/spotify-monthly-listener-extract/WORKFLOW.md

-# Spotify Monthly Listener Extract
+# Spotify Monthly Listener Extract – Workflow Documentation

+## Overview

-Automate the extraction of monthly listener counts for Spotify artists using Python and Selenium.
+This workflow automates the extraction of monthly listener counts for Spotify artists using Python scripts and Selenium.
+It ensures your scraping account follows all artists your main account does, guaranteeing a complete and up-to-date artist list.

 ---

-## Features

-- Syncs followed artists from your main Spotify account to a dedicated scraping account (optional, for safety).
-- Fetches a complete list of artist URLs for scraping.
-- Uses Selenium to scrape monthly listener counts from Spotify artist pages.
-- Saves results to JSON files and appends to a master results file.
-- Logs all major steps and errors for troubleshooting.

----

 ## Prerequisites

-- **Python** (3.8+) installed and available in your system PATH.
+- **Python** installed and available in your system PATH.
 - **Google Chrome** installed.
 - **ChromeDriver** compatible with your Chrome version, available in your project directory or PATH.
 - **Virtual environment** (`.venv`) created in the project root: